Heroin

 Workplace: Urine: 1 hr – 3+ days after; Hair: Up to 90 days; Blood: 15min – 2 days after.

-Drug Checking: Lab-quality testing has been trialed in Australia and is not available as a health service yet but DIY reagent testing is an option.
+Drug Checking: Lab-quality testing is recommended for best results, this service is available for free and anonymous in Canberra (ACT), Brisbane & Gold Coast (QLD).
+DIY reagent testing is also an option.
 Mandolin, Mecke and Marquis all give a reaction.
 [See photos of testing results here > verbinding.110110]

 EFFECTS